If you know anybody dealing with the aftereffects of cancer treatment contact us!

 Over time, not to be defeated, through diligent research she found integrative practitioners and discovered self-care techniques that improved her quality of life, decreased stress and possibly slowed down cancer growth.
 She became a person living and thriving with cancer and wanted to share all that she was learning with others.

 Michele became a certified Integrative Nutrition Health Coach.
 Along with being a dedicated wife, mother, sister, friend, student and party goer, she was now a teacher.
 Her life was filled with love and purpose.
-She was fortunate that she and her family had the means to afford these often expensive treatments that helped her so much.
-Most were not covered by insurance and involved time, sacrifice and energy.
-She was an inspiration to anyone she came in contact with and she wanted to assist financially and emotionally those who were unable to receive these treatments.
+She was fortunate that she and her family had the means to afford these often expensive integrative services and activities that helped her so much.
+Many were not covered by insurance and involved time, sacrifice and energy.
+She was an inspiration to anyone she came in contact with and she wanted to assist others who were unable to find comfort and wellness during and after their cancer treatment.

 There are thousands of stories out there of individuals finding the cure for devastating diagnoses and Michele read all that she could find.
 This gave her hope and helped her stay in a positive state of mind up until she succumbed to the disease in 2019, many years beyond her life expectancy.
 Even though she was not able to find the perfect combination for herself in time, she never stopped believing that anything was possible for herself and others.
 Our mission continues her quest to help those affected by cancer find the answers that meet their individual needs to live a loving and purposeful life.